SEO Isn't Dead, It Moved: A Modern Playbook for Organic Visibility

 • Add answer-engine optimization and off-site consensus to the playbook.

-• Measure presence and value, not position.
+• Measure presence in AI answers and traffic value alongside ranking position.

 The Problem